+We apply this method to ultracold atomic collisions and the calculation of magnetic Feshbach resonances.
+As benchmarks, we reproduce well-known $s$-wave resonances in $^{85}$Rb+$^{85}$Rb \cite{nygard,burnett} and $^{6}$Li+$^{6}$Li \cite{mfr} systems.
+We then extend the analysis to higher partial-wave resonances, focusing on an experimentally observed broad $d$-wave Feshbach resonance in the $^{85}$Rb+$^{87}$Rb system \cite{you2017}.
+Using a full six-channel numerical MQDT calculation and high-precision interaction potentials \cite{strauss2010}, we locate the broad resonance near 424.1~G at a collision energy of {37~$\mu$K,} in close agreement with experiment.
+At lower energies, inclusion of second-order spin–spin interactions leads to a characteristic triplet splitting associated with the $\lvert m_\ell \rvert = 0,1,2$ sublevels of the $d$-wave rotational angular momentum, in qualitative agreement with experimental observations.

-In comparison to other MQDT methods, our method offers several advantages.
-First, our method is applicable to any arbitrary form of the long-range potentials unlike those MQDTs that use explicit analytical solutions of a select class of long-range potentials.
-Second, our method does not require any WKB-type boundary condition as in semi-analytical MQDTs in order to calculate pairs of reference functions.
-Third, our method guarantees that the numerically calculated pairs of reference functions remain absolutely linearly independent throughout the entire range.
-Fourth, real space Green function can be readily constructed using these linearly independent reference functions.
-So, the effect of any residual potential matrix can be taken into account as a final-state interaction by a perturbative approach, enabling more precise calculations of multichannel scattering wave functions.
-In passing, it is worth mentioning that the numerical reference functions have been previously computed by solving the Schr\"{o}dinger equations subject to WKB type boundary conditions \cite{jisha2014} considering the diagonal elements of the diabatic potential matrix.
+In comparison with other MQDT approaches, the present method offers several notable advantages.
+First, it is applicable to arbitrary forms of long-range interaction potentials, in contrast to MQDT formulations that rely on explicit analytical solutions valid only for selected classes of long-range potentials.
+Second, the method does not require WKB-type boundary conditions, as commonly employed in semi-analytical MQDT treatments, for the construction of reference-function pairs.
+Third, the numerically generated reference functions are guaranteed to remain strictly linearly independent over the entire spatial domain of interest.
+Fourth, the availability of such linearly independent reference functions allows for the straightforward construction of the real-space Green’s function.
+As a result, the effects of any residual potential matrix can be incorporated as final-state interactions within a perturbative framework, thereby enabling more accurate calculations of multichannel scattering wave functions.

 The remainder of the paper is organized in the following way.
-In Sec. \ref{sec:level1}, we describe our numerical method for the calculation of reference functions and develop our all numerical MQDT.
-In Sec. \ref{sec:level5}, we verify our method by reproducing standard results of a two-channel model potential of $^{85}$Rb system and five channel $^6$Li system.
-Section \ref{sec:level8} describes application of our method to calculate higher partial-wave FR, in particular, the recently observed broad $d$-wave magnetic Feshbach resonances of $^{85}$Rb+$^{87}$Rb system in a particular incident channel.
-We present our results on the $d$-wave FR and compare them with the experimental observations of Ref. \cite{you2017} in Sec. \ref{sec:level9}.
-Finally, in Sec.\ref{sec:level20} we conclude and make some remarks.
+In Section \ref{sec:level1}, we describe our numerical method for the calculation of reference functions.
+In Section \ref{sec:level5}, we verify our method by reproducing scattering properties for a two-channel model potential of the $^{85}$Rb system anda five-channel $^6$Li system.
+Section \ref{sec:level8} describes the application of our method to calculate higher partial-wave MFR.
+Finally, we make conclusions in Section \ref{sec:level20}.

-\section{theoretical approach; numerical reference functions}
+\section{Theoretical Approach: Numerical Reference Functions}